Egyptian straw flip-flops (Vatican Museum, Rome)

 Children's sandals from New Kingdom Thebes (Vatican Museum, Rome)

 Most people who did have shoes wore shoes made out of straw or reeds.
 Shoemakers took the straw or reeds and wove it into flip-flops that you could buy at the shoe store.
-(The ones in the pictures are missing the top cords, which have broken or gotten lost).
+(The ones in the pictures are missing the top cords, which have broken or gotten lost, just like the ones on your flip-flops do.)

 Here's a video that shows a man weaving Japanese straw sandals: